-Leah Rosenberg (English), Pamela Gilbert, Department of English, Albert Brick Professor, Rae X. Yan, Department of English, CLAS, Assistant Professor, Jessica Harland Jacobs, Department of History, CLAS, Associate Professor
+Leah Rosenberg, Department of English; Pamela Gilbert, Department of English; Rae X. Yan, Department of English; Jessica Harland Jacobs, Department of History

 “Bridging Caribbean and Victorian Studies: The Morant Bay Rebellion as Boundary Object”

 For Jamaica, the 1865 Morant Bay Rebellion and its violent suppression were cataclysmic, resulting in over 1,000 deaths, floggings, and property destruction.
 It ended representative government in the colony.
 In England, these events resulted in riots and a fierce debate among England’s leading intellectuals about the conduct of Governor Eyre and the nature of race and Empire.
 Morant Bay is a defining event in Jamaican national historiography and literature and in the study of Victorian England.
 However, scholars of Caribbean literature rarely address the events in England, and Victorianists rarely address the significance of the event for Jamaica.
-We are applying to digitize primary literary and historical sources on the Rebellion for the Digital Library of the Caribbean (dloc.com) and the UF Digital Collections (ufdc.com) for a digital collection of primary sources, scholarship, and pedagogical materials.
+This grant funded the digitization of primary literary and historical sources on the Rebellion for the Digital Library of the Caribbean (dloc.com) and the UF Digital Collections (ufdc.com) for a digital collection of primary sources, scholarship, and pedagogical materials.
 The project is a collaboration among scholars in Victorian and in Caribbean Studies at UF and other institutions to create a dialogue between the two fields by integrating the two halves of this story in courses in the two fields.
-Funding will significantly advance dLOC’s collection in anglophone Caribbean literature and history and pedagogical materials as well as its function as a platform for scholarly collaboration.
+This funding significantly advanced dLOC’s collection in anglophone Caribbean literature and history and pedagogical materials as well as its function as a platform for scholarly collaboration.

-This grant from the Center for the Humanities and the Public Sphere will fund the expansion of the Smathers’ Libraries collection in Hindu Studies.
-The Smathers Libraries currently houses a modest collection which has some significant gaps, but because Hindu Traditions is one of five major fields of study and expertise in the Religion Department, and because the University of Florida and Gainesville area is home to such a rich, large Hindu community, it is crucial that the collection be updated.
-Also, as Florida’s flagship university and as a public university striving for top five status, our collection should be competitive with our peers in Hindu Studies.
-If awarded this grant, our team will work with library faculty and staff to acquire the listed items and proudly advertise the new collection to campus and the community.
+The grant from the Center for the Humanities and the Public Sphere funded the expansion of the Smathers’ Libraries collection in Hindu Studies.
+Because Hindu Traditions is one of five major fields of study and expertise in the Religion Department, and because the University of Florida and Gainesville area is home to such a rich, large Hindu community, this update to the Smathers Libraries collection was especially important.

 The following faculty members and graduate students are among those who have received prestigious recognition and support for their research and publications.
 A selection of recent awards and accomplishments are listed below: